Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Wasserstein Gradient Flows

-Assuming that the proximal mapping is non-empty, and starting with some $\mu_\tau^0 \coloneqq \mu_0 \in \P_2(\R^d)$, we consider the piecewise constant curves given by the \emph{minimizing movement scheme} (MMS), which is also known as \emph{Jordan-Kinderlehrer-Otto scheme}:
+Assuming that the proximal mapping is non-empty, and starting with some $\mu_\tau^0 \coloneqq \mu_0 \in \P_2(\R^d)$, we consider the piecewise constant curves given by the \emph{minimizing movement scheme} (MMS), which is also known as \emph{Jordan--Kinderlehrer--Otto scheme}:

 If $\F$ is $\lambda$-convex along generalized geodesics, then there exists a $\tau^* >0$ such that $\prox_{\tau\F}(\mu)$ becomes single-valued for all $\tau < \tau^*$ and $\mu \in \P_2(\R^d)$.
 Then we can study the limit of the curves $\gamma_\tau$.